lynnpepin/reso/README.md

  * Reso is *not* a cellular automata, despite similarities.
  * Reso is *not* useful or good yet, but I hope you can still have fun with it.

-An input program is a circuit described by a (bitmap) image.
-When a Reso program is ran through the Reso simulator, it outputs another valid Reso program!
-Things get interesting when you iterate this process.

-While the simulator acts like a pure function, for performance reasons, it maintains state between iterations.
+A Reso program is a circuit described by a bitmap image, and the output is another valid Reso program, updating the wire states (on or off).
+This is described as a pure function, but for performance, it maintains a compiled graph between iterations.

 Because images are valid circuits, you can copy-and-paste smaller components to build up more complex circuits using your favorite image editor!

 This implementation is (1) slow (it's in Python!) and (2) not-interactive (you can't edit circuits live!)
 I hope you can have fun with this despite those limitations. :)

+**Check out a pure Rust implementation from ashirviskas here: [https://github.com/ashirviskas/rust_reso/](https://github.com/ashirviskas/rust_reso/)**

 ## Installation

-TODO -- I should list the packages and Python version here!

-It is recommended to run `git clone` with flag `--depth 1` since the examples, slides, etc. in this repository made it a bit heavy.
+It is recommended to run `git clone` with flag `--depth 1` since the examples, slides, etc. in this repository makes it heavy.

+This requires **Python 3**, **Numpy** and **Pillow**.
+It's tested on Python 3.6, Numpy 1.19.2, and Pillow 8.0.1.

 ## Usage